Performance Indicators - Employment of Graduates 2009/10

-Summary tables showing statistics for the whole UK, with previous years' data for comparison, are available here (graduate employment tables are at the end of the summary).
+Summary tables showing statistics for the whole UK, with previous years' data for comparison, are available on our site.

 About the Performance Indicators

-The indicators are designed to provide reliable information on the nature and performance of the higher education sector in the UK and constitute a consistent set of measures of this performance.
-This will contribute to a greater public accountability by the sector, as well as ensuring that policy decisions can be made on the basis of consistent and reliable information.
+The indicators are designed to provide information on the nature and performance of the higher education sector in the UK.
+They contribute to public accountability, and ensure that policy decisions are made on the basis of consistent and reliable information.

-- Widening participation indicators, that is, the proportion of entrants from various under-represented groups such as state schools or colleges, specified socio-economic classes and low-participation neighbourhoods
+- Widening Participation indicators - the proportion of entrants from various under-represented groups such as state schools or colleges, specified socio-economic classes and low-participation neighbourhoods

 - Students who are in receipt of Disabled Students' Allowance (DSA)